ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/deleting-entities.python.markdown

 {CODE:python deleting_3@ClientApi\Session\DeletingEntities.py /}

 {NOTE: Concurrency on Delete}
-In this overload, the delete() method will not do any change vector based concurrency checks because the change vector for 'employees/1' is unknown.
+The delete() method will not do any change vector based concurrency checks because the change vector for 'employees/1' is unknown.
 {NOTE/}

 {INFO:Information}